fiuneuro/Onboarding/README.md

 Attempt to follow the installation instructions for the below software.
 However, note that, if you have a lab laptop, you may run into issues with your privileges on the computer.
 If you do not have admin privileges on your FIU-owned computer, you will need to go through cybersecurity training from CASTIC first and then download an app titled "Privileges" through CASTIC.

 Install the following software:
-1. A [VNC client](http://ircc.fiu.edu/visualization/): You will need a VNC client like VNCViewer or DCV Nice in order to access visualization nodes on the HPC.
+1. A [VNC client](http://ircc.fiu.edu/visualization/): You will need a VNC client DCV NICE in order to access visualization nodes on the HPC.
     - If your HPC account has not been created yet, you can still download the software, but you won't be able to use it.
+    - If, for whatever reason, DCV NICE (recommended by the IRCC) does not work for you, try installing RealVNC's [VNC Viewer](https://www.realvnc.com/en/connect/download/viewer/).
 2. A [VPN Client](https://network.fiu.edu/vpn/): You will need a VPN client like Cisco AnyConnect in order to access the HPC from home.
 3. An SCP Client: You will need an SCP client like [Cyberduck](https://cyberduck.io) to transfer files to and from the HPC.
     - If your HPC account has not been created yet, you can still download the software, but you won't be able to use it to access the HPC.